Super Bowl Betting - Where to Bet on the Super Bowl Legally

 Top 5 Best Tips for Betting on the Super Bowl

-The Super Bowl is by far the biggest event of the year with betting in 2016 totaling around $156,000,000.00, not including the illegal bets that inevitably take place.
+The Super Bowl is by far the biggest event of the year with betting in 2021 totaling around $486.4 million, not including the illegal bets that inevitably take place.

 The American Gaming Association estimates that $4.6 billion was illegally bet on last year’s Super Bowl but betting illegally can be risky for obvious reasons.
 For instance, what do you do when your black-market bookie refuses to pay you your winnings?
 You can’t exactly go to the police.